attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 card to your account.

 ![Figure 11 – AT&T IoT Starter Kit Home Page](../images/starter-kit-guide/QuickStart16.png)
 _Figure 11 – AT&T IoT Starter Kit Home Page_

 ![Figure 12 – AT&T IoT Starter Kit Dashboard](../images/starter-kit-guide/QuickStart17.png)
 _Figure 12 – AT&T IoT Starter Kit Dashboard_

-Populate the form with your ISK Developer SIM ICCID (you’ll find the number printed on the face of the SIM card) and give the SIM a nickname (such as ‘Starter Kit’ or ‘ISK’).
+Populate the form with your IoT SK Developer SIM ICCID (you’ll find the number printed on the face of the SIM card) and give the SIM a nickname (such as ‘Starter Kit’ or ‘IoT SK’).
 You’ll have to agree to several terms of service before you can continue.

 When the form’s populated and you’ve accepted the terms for all of the agreements, click the ACTIVATE SIM button on the form to save your changes.
+After the SIM is attached to your account it will appear on your Dashboard.
+You may need to refresh to see it.
+Click on the SIM to expand it change the status from "Test Ready" to "Activated".

 Once you complete this registration process, you’ll be able to use the SIM for free for six months with access to transmit 300 MB of data and 300 SMS messages.